sedm0784/thereiclippedit/README.markdown

   tools simply because those were the ones I already had installed, but There, I Clipped It is conceptually pretty simple, and each of the tools used has any number of possible replacements.
-It might be nice to implement some alternatives (e.g. Launch Center Pro instead of Workflow, Prowl instead of Pushover) and allow the use of these.
+It might be nice to implement some alternatives (e.g. Launch Center Pro instead of Shortcuts, Prowl instead of Pushover) and allow the use of these.

 - Distribution: the contents of the repository could be made available as a zip